 Applicant organizations must have a head office or be registered in BC.
 Eligible participants include:

 Priority for funding will be given to funding activities identified to advance innovation and competitiveness in BC’s agriculture, food or agri-products sectors, and include:

 Do I have to contribute my own money towards this project?

 The CBCAIP is a cost-shared program.
 Depending on the broad benefit to producers and processors or British Columbians, you may be required to contribute up to 50% of the cash costs of your project.

-For more FAQ: Growing Forward 2: Canada-BC Agri-Innovation Program FAQ
+For more FAQ: CAP: Canada-BC Agri-Innovation Program FAQ